 - The device vulnerability posture, and the impact on availability, patient safety, and PHI confidentiality.
 These arise due to vulnerabilities in COTS software, or medical specific vulnerabilities defined in ICSMA advisories

-- The device compliance posture, whether it is running outdated software
+- The medical device cybersecurity compliance posture, whether it is running outdated software

-- Risk scoring and management capabilities with the ability to automate guidance – so you don’t have to source that kind of expertise in your staff
+- Cybersecurity risk scoring and management capabilities with the ability to automate guidance – so you don’t have to source that kind of expertise in your staff

 - Usage and suitable maintenance windows